Lisa Macuja-Elizalde: Early years

-During the first 10 years of Ballet Manila's touring, Lisa Macuja-Elizalde has led the company on four performance tours of 16 cities in Russia, four performance tours of 15 cities in the United States, and in arts festivals such as the Aberdeen Youth Festival in Scotland, and the Folk Arts Festival in South Korea, the Asia Arts Festival in Beijing, China, the Angkor-Gyeongju World Culture Expo in Angkor-Wat, Cambodia and the Philippine Fiesta in Japan.
+During the first 10 years of Ballet Manila's touring, Lisa Macuja-Elizalde has led the company on four performance tours of 16 cities in Russia, four performance tours of 15 cities in the United States, and arts festivals such as the Aberdeen Youth Festival in Scotland, and the Folk Arts Festival in South Korea, the Asia Arts Festival in Beijing, China, the Angkor-Gyeongju World Culture Expo in Angkor-Wat, Cambodia and the Philippine Fiesta in Japan.
 She also led her company in outreach performance tours of more than 45 cities and towns throughout the Philippines.

 Career and education

 In 1982, Macuja was a scholar of the USSR Ministry of Culture when she entered the Vaganova Choreographic Institute, currently known as the Academy of Russian Ballet at Saint Petersburg, Russia.
-Lisa trained under former Kirov ballerina Tatiana Alexandrovna Udalenkova who taught her the Russian Vaganova technique.
-At the Leningrad Choreographic School, Macuja was coached by Natalia M. Dudinskaya, then, under the artistic director Konstantin Sergeyev.
+Lisa trained under former Kirov ballerina Tatiana Alexandrovna Udalenkova, who taught her the Russian Vaganova technique.
+At the Leningrad Choreographic School, Macuja was coached by Natalia M. Dudinskaya, then under the artistic director Konstantin Sergeyev.
 She graduated at the top of her class in 1984, as she became the first foreign soloist to be invited to join the Kirov ballet.
-At the Kirov, Lisa was taught by Galina P. Kekisheva, under artistic director, Oleg Vinogradov.
-It was at the historical Maryinsky Theater that Lisa first premiered as principal ballerina in The Nutcracker, Don Quixote, and Giselle.
+At the Kirov, Lisa was taught by Galina P. Kekisheva under artistic director Oleg Vinogradov.
+It was at the historical Maryinsky Theater that Lisa first premiered as the principal ballerina in The Nutcracker, Don Quixote, and Giselle.

-In 1984, on a television interview during the 245th graduation program of the Leningrad Choreographic School at St. Petersburg, Russia, Konstantin Sergeyev spoke this words in Russian language (translated to English) about Lisa Macuja: "Especially remarkable is Lisa Macuja, who is exceptionally gifted.
+In 1984, on a television interview during the 245th graduation program of the Leningrad Choreographic School at St. Petersburg, Russia, Konstantin Sergeyev spoke these words in Russian language (translated to English) about Lisa Macuja: "Especially remarkable is Lisa Macuja, who is exceptionally gifted.
 She is striking.
 She is like a spark, a spark full of life.
 She is graceful and virtuosic in her technique.
 She excites the audience.
-This is a great art; and it is her art and her natural talent."
+This is a great art, and it is her art and her natural talent."

-She received an Associate of Arts degree in General Studies in 2004, and her Bachelor of Science degree in Business Management (with honors) in 2007, from the University of Phoenix, U.S., which is an online correspondence school.
+She received an Associate of Arts degree in General Studies in 2004 and her Bachelor of Science degree in Business Management (with honours) in 2007 from the University of Phoenix, U.S., which is an online correspondence school.